jglovier/my-setup/checklist.md

 ## Applications
 - [ ] General
   - [ ] Go to App Store > Purchased and download all necessary
+    - [ ] Slack (remote control no longer available in Slack, so App store version is fine)
     - [ ] ByWord
     - [ ] Xcode
       - [ ] Also install [Command Line Tools](https://gist.github.com/jglovier/842c61d5a4347cdc18f812e2ef7c2928)